appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

    https://mock-api.appsmith.com/users?name={{<widget_name>.searchText}}
    ```

-2. Configure the query to run when the `onSearchTextChange` event is triggered in the table's properties pane.
+2. Run the query when the `onSearchTextChange` event is triggered in the table's properties pane.

 Watch this video to learn how to set up [server-side search](https://www.youtube.com/watch?v=3ayioaw5uj8) for the Table widget.